 Second, the bat is not inexpensive.
 Sure, the price is not different than other bats in its space.
 Frankly, we have a hard time wholeheartedly recommending a bat which has exactly zero years of pedigree, yet asks the same price as others who do.
 For all we know, Mizuno knocked it out of the park with the first iteration of the Ghost.
 But, it's more likely the bat needs some tweaking, and that will take a year or two to figure out.
 Yet in the meantime, we are supposed to pay the same for this bat as we do other long term brands with a track record?
 Definitely reason to hesitate, we think.

 The 2018 Mizuno Ghost will come in two sizes.
 They are the drop 3 BBCOR that ranges in 31 to 34 inches.
 The USABat is a drop 10 and will come in a 29, 30 and 31 inch length.

 At its core, the 2018 Mizuno Ghost is a two piece composite bat built with a large barrel and a light swing.
-The barrel is very large and depending the lenght of the often ranks among the very largest on the market for 2018.
+The barrel is very large, and depending the length, often ranks among the very largest on the market for 2018.

 The Ghost's most unique feature is the use of two rings within the barrel.
 These rings allow for a longer barrel that can also pass the restriction test.

 Rings inside of bat barrels are not new.
 A lot of fastpitch bats do it too.
 In the baseball space, the 2018 Rawlings Quatro uses an elongated ring type feature at the end of its barrel.
 DeMarini's retooled CF Zen also uses a type of governing ring.